fordc5/PrisonersDilemmaCSWorkshop/README.md

 ### Step One - Get the source code onto your computer

 i) Fork this repository.
 Do this by clicking the Fork button in the upper right of this page.
 What this does is copy the current version of this repository onto your own GitHub page!
-1. You will then see a pop up that asks...
+1. You might then see a pop up that asks where you would like to fork.
+If you see this select your profile.
-...
 2. Now navigate to your profile page and you should see this forked repository sitting there.

 ii) At this stage, all of the code it still in the cloud, but we want to get a copy down onto your personal computer.
 We will do this by **cloning** your forked version locally.